linkedin/self-focused/packages/ember-self-focused/README.md

   - `focus-manager` service exposes  two methods, namely `updateIsFirstRender` and `setNodeToBeFocused`, which are consumed by `self-focused` component.
     - `updateIsFirstRender` sets `isFirstRender` to `false` if it is not already.
     - `setNodeToBeFocused` method
-      - accepts a HTML node as an argument.
+      - accepts a HTML node and type as arguments.
       - verifies the state of `isFirstRender` and if `isFirstRender` is `true`, which is the case for very first invocation, it bails out.
+      - if type is `insert` it updates `nodeToBeFocused` with the passed HTML node, and schedules the private `setFocus` method
-      - if `nodeToBeFocused` is not `null`, it bails out.
+      - if type is other than `insert` and `nodeToBeFocused` is not `null`, it bails out.
-      - otherwise, it updates `nodeToBeFocused` with the passed argument, and schedules the private `_setFocus` method, in the `afterRender` queue.
+      - otherwise, it updates `nodeToBeFocused` with the passed HTML node, and schedules the private `setFocus` method, in the `afterRender` queue.

 Contributing
 ------------------------------------------------------------------------------